 Naguib Kheraj is a Senior Advisor to the Aga Khan Development Network and serves on the Boards of various entities within the Network.
-Naguib is also Deputy Chairman of Standard Chartered and a member of the finance committee of Oxford University Press.
-He was formerly a member of the investment committee and the board of governors of Wellcome Trust Naguib began his career at Salomon Brothers and went on to hold a number of senior positions at leading financial institutions.
+Naguib is also Deputy Chairman of Standard Chartered, a member of the investment committee of Wellcome Trust and a member of the finance committee of the Oxford University Press.
+Naguib began his career at Salomon Brothers and went on to hold a number of senior positions at leading financial institutions.
 He served as Group Finance Director and Vice-Chairman and in various leadership positions at Barclays and was CEO of JP Morgan Cazenove.